bandframework/bandframework/software/BRICK/tutorial/AZURE2_INSTALL.md

 AZURE2 has a number of dependencies, particularly Minuit2, Qt4, and GSL.
 Below are a few notes and tips that ought to make the installation a little easier.

+Additionally, there is a [video](https://youtu.be/-5h_gjdwhNs) where the BRICK author, Daniel Odell, and fellow BAND member, Pablo Giuliani, install AZURE2 and demonstrate BRICK.
+It is a little bit long, but we hope it is helpful.

 ## Minuit2

 Minimally, Minuit2 requires: